m2lines/gz21_ocean_momentum/README.md

 [`cli/data.py`](src/gz21_ocean_momentum/cli/data.py) calculates coarse
 surface velocities and diagnosed forcings from the CM2.6 dataset and saves them to disk.
 This is used as training data for the neural net.

-You may configure certain parameters such as bounds (lat/lon) and CO2 level.

 **You must configure GCP credentials in order to download the CM2.6 dataset.**
 See [`docs/data.md`](docs/data.md) for more details.